vopwn55/TurbopropFSMP/README.md

 # TurbopropFSMP
 This is a read-only repository containing the source code of the former Turboprop FS Multiplayer mod, published for educational purposes.
 You are free to use the code as you wish, however I strictly recommend against using it in production as it is severly flawed.
-This mod is discontinued, so please do not suggest fixes or new features.
+This mod is discontinued, so please do not suggest fixes or new features (unless something in this repository is missing that's required for proper usage)

 # Included
 <ul>